-Penn State - Business Services
+Penn State - Financial

-The cost of a cellular voice/data plan/device is considered a personal expense for an employee and will not be directly paid for, or reimbursed by, the University unless certain business criteria are met.
-Budget executives and individual departments/units have the authority to set higher business requirements to provide or reimburse for cellular voice/data plans/devices than those outlined by this policy.
-This applies for text messaging (the transmission of text, video, photos or other media) as well, including emergency text messaging subscriptions offered by Penn State.
-A unit has the authority to decide that it will not provide or reimburse for any cellular services.
+The cost of a cellular voice/data plan/device is considered a personal expense for an employee and will not be directly paid for by the University unless certain business criteria are met.
+Budget executives and individual departments/units have the authority to set higher business requirements to provide cellular services and related devices than those outlined by this policy.
+This includes emergency text messaging subscriptions offered by Penn State as well as other services or apps that may be used for business purposes.

-NOTE: Per policy FN14 - Use of University Tangible Assets, Equipment, Supplies and Services any service paid or reimbursed by the University may not be used for any activities for personal gain (such as in the conduct of a personal business).
+NOTE: Per policy FN14 - Use of University Tangible Assets, Equipment, Supplies and Services, any service paid or reimbursed by the University may not be used for any activities for personal gain (such as in the conduct of a personal business).

 - The employee is considered key personnel for emergency or safety purposes.